Josh,

 I like to solve problems with technology.

-Systems Engineer by day, Homelabber and wannabe Coder by night.
+Systems Engineer by day, Homelabber and wannabe Software Engineer by night

 Scroll down to learn more about me.

-Systems Engineer by day, Homelabber and wannabe Coder by night.
+Systems Engineer by day, Homelabber and wannabe Software Engineer by night

 Scroll down to learn more about me.